trafiklab/trafiklab.se/content/api/trafiklab-apis/sl/sl-traffic-status-2.sv.md

 En händelse påverkar sitt trafikslag, så att trafikslagets sammanfattande status är lika med den sämsta statusen som finns ibland just nu aktiva händelser tillhörande trafikslaget.
 En händelse kan utöver statusen dessutom vara planerad.

-{{% info %}}SL will replace this API with a new, similar API in the near future.
-The documentation for the current API has therefore not been translated for the new Trafiklab website. {{% /info %}}

 ## URL